sergeyuwt/deploy/serge/TSW-61922/README.md

     * For Subscription: select your subscription
 	* For Resource group: select "Create new", then enter a name (eg. teradici_pcoip)
 	* For Location: select a location
-	* For Admin User: enter a user name (note: the user name and password will be used later to establish the PCoIP session)
+	* For Admin User: enter a user name (note: the user name cannot be "Admin"; the user name and password will be used later to establish the PCoIP session)
 	* For Admin Password: enter a password
 	* For registration code: enter the registration code you obtained from Teradici
 	* Check the checkbox "I agree to the terms and conditions stated above" and click "Purchase" button